shadowcodex/code-snippets/README.md

 ## 3. If you use this code somewhere please throw me a credit.
 It's not required, but just nice.
 ## 4. Have Fun!

+Someday I'll hope to use some of this code to write a book.
+We shall see if that ever comes to fruition.

 You might also like my other repository for code learning: http://github.com/shadowcodex/data-theory

 Thanks!